About

 This fascinating story demonstrates what can be achieved by one person with the passion, resilience and dogged persistence to meet challenges, obstacles and the glacial pace of governments - even in the face of a crisis.

-Stay updated on the SPARK program and Save the Rhino
+Stay updated on the program and help Saving The Rhino